-Shareholders of record of our ordinary shares (the "Ordinary Shares") as of the close of business Eastern Time on May 22, 2019 (the "Record Date") are entitled to receive notice of and to vote at the 2019 Annual Meeting and any adjournment thereof.
-On March 31, 2019, we had issued and outstanding 37,763,842 Ordinary Shares.
-We have no other securities entitled to vote at the 2019 Annual Meeting.
+Shareholders of record of our ordinary shares (the "Ordinary Shares") at the close of business Eastern Time on May 20, 2020 (the "Record Date") are entitled to receive notice of and to vote at the 2020 Annual Meeting and any adjournment thereof.
+On March 31, 2020, we had issued and outstanding 44,299,596 Ordinary Shares.
+We have no other securities entitled to vote at the 2020 Annual Meeting.
 Each Ordinary Share is entitled to one vote on each matter.
 There is no cumulative voting.

-A list of Shareholders entitled to vote at the 2019 Annual Meeting will be available at the 2019 Annual Meeting and will also be available for ten (10) days prior to the 2019 Annual Meeting, during regular office hours, at the principal executive offices of the Company, located at Paasheuvelweg 25a, 1105BP Amsterdam, the Netherlands, by contacting Investor Relations at uniQure N.V., Paasheuvelweg 25a, 1105BP Amsterdam, the Netherlands, by telephone at +1-339-970-7000, or by email to investors@uniQure.com
+A list of Shareholders entitled to vote at the 2020 Annual Meeting will be available at the 2020 Annual Meeting and will also be available for ten (10) days prior to the 2020 Annual Meeting, during regular office hours, at the principal executive offices of the Company, located at Paasheuvelweg 25a, 1105 BP Amsterdam, the Netherlands, by contacting Investor Relations at uniQure N.V., Paasheuvelweg 25a, 1105 BP Amsterdam, the Netherlands, by telephone at +1-339-970-7000, or by email to investors@uniQure.com.

-Under the Company's Articles of Association and the Nasdaq rules, the presence at the 2019 Annual Meeting of 33 1/3% of the outstanding Ordinary Shares, represented in person or by proxy, is required for a quorum.
+Under the Company's Articles of Association and the Nasdaq rules, the presence at the 2020 Annual Meeting of 33 1/3% of the issued share capital, present in person or represented by proxy, is required for a quorum.
 "Abstentions" and "broker non-votes," if any, will be counted as present and entitled to vote for purposes of determining whether a quorum is present for the transaction of business at the meeting.

-Each matter proposed by the Board, other than with respect to the election of directors, shall be adopted by a simple majority of the votes cast at the 2019 Annual Meeting.
-Abstentions will have the effect of a negative vote on all voting proposals other than Voting Proposal No. 9, in which case they will have no effect.
-Brokers will have discretion to vote only with respect to Voting Proposal No. 7.
+Each matter proposed by the Board, other than with respect to the appointment of directors and the exclusion or limitation of preemptive rights upon the issuance of Ordinary Shares and granting of rights to subscribe for Ordinary Shares, shall be adopted by a simple majority of the votes cast at the 2020 Annual Meeting.
+Brokers will have discretion to vote only with respect to Voting Proposal No. 10.

-Consistent with Dutch law and the Company's Articles of Association, executive directors and non-executive directors are appointed by a general meeting from a binding nomination by the Board.
-The proposed candidate specified in the binding nomination shall be appointed, provided that the requisite quorum is present or represented at the general meeting, unless the nomination is overruled by the general meeting (which would result if a majority of at least two-thirds of the votes cast vote "against" the appointment of such director, with abstentions, "blank votes", broker non-votes and invalid votes not considered votes cast), in which case he or she will not be appointed.
+Consistent with Dutch law and the Company's Articles of Association, executive directors and non-executive directors are appointed by a general meeting from a binding nomination by the non-executive directors.
+The proposed candidate specified in the binding nomination shall be appointed, provided that the requisite quorum is present or represented at the general meeting, unless the nomination is overruled by the general meeting (which would result if a majority of at least two-thirds of the votes cast, which majority represents more than half of the issued share capital, vote "against" the appointment of such director, with abstentions, "blank votes", "broker non-votes" and invalid votes not considered votes cast), in which case he or she will not be appointed.

-"Broker non-votes" are shares represented at the 2019 Annual Meeting held by brokers, bankers or other nominees (i.e., in "street name") that are not voted on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
+"Broker non-votes" are shares represented at the 2020 Annual Meeting held by brokers, bankers or other nominees (i.e., in "street name") that are not voted on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
 Generally, brokerage firms may vote to ratify the selection of independent auditors and on other "discretionary" or "routine" items.
-In contrast, brokerage firms may not vote to elect directors, because those proposals are considered "non-discretionary" items.
+In contrast, brokerage firms may not vote to appoint directors, because those proposals are considered "non-discretionary" items.
 Accordingly, if you do not instruct your broker how to vote your shares on "non-discretionary" matters, your broker will not be permitted to vote your shares on these matters.